-Assignments will open at the beginning of the module and will be due Saturday at 11:59 p.m.
+Assignments will open at the beginning of the module and will be due Friday at 11:59 p.m.
 EDT/EST unless otherwise stated.

-Assignment Description Points Exam 1 Exam covering material presented in weeks 1-6 of the course.
-Questions will be multiple choice, true/false or matching.
-Study guide will be provided.
-Exams are open for a 24 hour period on Carmen.
-50 Exam 2 Exam covering material presented after the midterm of the course.
-Questions will be multiple choice, true/false or matching.
-Study guide will be provided.
-Exams are open for a 48 hour period on Carmen.
-60 Comprehension Quizzes Quizzes are designed to assess your comprehension of the material presented in the readings and in lessons that week.
+Assignment Description Points Exam 1 0 1 50 will be multiple choice, true/false, matching and short answer.
+Studyguide will be provided.
+This exam is open for a 24-hour period on Carmen.
+Exam 2 Exam covering material presented after the midterm of the course.
+60 Questions will be multiple choice, true/false, matching and short answer.
+Studyguide will be provided.
+This exam open for a 48-hour period on Carmen to allow students to plan around other finals.
+Comprehension Quizzes 3 7 1 4@15 presentedinthe readings and in lessons that week.
 Quizzes will be 5-10 multiple choice, true/false or matching questions.
-There will be 5 quizzes and your lowest will be dropped.
-4 @ 15 points = 60 Case Study This individual assignment is a case study of the WeWork organization and scandal.
+There will be 5 quizzes and your lowest will be dropped. points = 60 Case Study This individual assignment is a case study of the Theranos organization and scandal.
 Students will either watch a video or listen to a podcast and respond to questions applying course materials to the events of the scandal and fallout.
 Approximately 3- 5 double spaced pages.
-25 points Group Project The final group project is a multi-step analysis and application of the course materials.
-Each group will study an organization through the duration of the semester.
-Groups will then be presented with a challenge intended to aid the organization studied in a communication process.
-Approximately 5-7 double spaced pages, a prototype and recorded presentation will be turned in for the group.
-This is a 4 part project.
-Each part is worth 25 points.
-100 points total Group Discussions You will be provided a prompt and asked to share your thoughts with your discussion group.
-Most of the discussions will be applying the 10 @10 points= 100 5 points for initial post
+25 points Group Project The final groupprojectisamulti-stepanalysisand This is a multi- application of the course materials.
+Each group will part project.
+With study an organization through the duration of the both group and semester.
+Groups will then be presented with a individual challenge intended to aid the organization studied components. in a communication process.
+100 mainta Groups will turn in an outline and agreement of roles at the beginning of the project. total Approximately 5-7 double spaced pages, a prototype and recorded presentation will be turned in for the group at the end of the project.
+Group Discussions You will be provided a prompt and asked to share your thoughts with , 0 1 points= 100 concepts of that week to the organization you have selected as your 5 points for group. initial post 1

-Please review the Discussion Board Guidelines for guidance on posting.
-Initial post due Saturday 11:59 p.m. and response to 2 group members the following Tuesday 11:59 p.m.
-5 points for response posts
+Please review the Discussion Board Guidelines for guidance on 5 points for response posts

 Syllabus Quiz 5 points

 Total 400 points